 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Kabul
+Recommended Coworking Space in Kabul and nearby

 Kabul is home to 2 "KFC" operations, where the abbreviation is considered to stand for "Kabul Fried Chicken".
 The capital and the largest city of Afghanistan, Kabul has a hoi polloi of nationalities in its midst.
 With a history spanning 3,500 years and sitting on the trade routes of Central and Southern Asia, it has had numerous rulers from Achaemenids to Ghurids, controlled by the Mughal Empire and eventually becoming part of the Durrani Empire.
 The civil war during the years of 1992 and 1996 saw an exodus of refugees, thousands of civilian's deaths and serious damage to the city's infrastructure.
 The Taliban fell from power in 2001 and the Afghan Government with international aid have been attempting to rebuild the city, despite major setbacks from the Taliban insurgents.